Register for a trademark in New Zealand: steps and costs

 Why register a trade mark?

-Trade mark registration protects your brand investment by giving you exclusive legal rights to your business identifiers.
+Registering a trade mark protects your brand investment and gives you exclusive legal rights to your business identifiers.
+Without registration, you have limited options if a competitor copies your branding.

-- Legal exclusivity: Other businesses cannot legally use your protected elements
+- Legal exclusivity: other businesses can't legally use your protected elements

 What can and can't be trade marked?